ParkfieldOrg/Sakurabook/en/setting-up-the-app-in-shopify.md

 The next step is to set up everything in Sakurabook Admin to be able to offer your products for reservation.

 📌 There is a prerequisite of having your products already created in the Shopify Admin Products section (https://your-store-name.myshopify.com/admin/products).
 Please make sure you do this before you start with this guide.
+See also Shopify's guide [Adding and updating products](https://help.shopify.com/en/manual/products/add-update-products).

 1. Go to Shopify Admin Products (/admin/products) section and add appropriate tags to products you want to offer within the Sakurabook reservation system.
 See the table below.